-The TCFD framework is not concerned with disclosing, but with what to disclose.
+The TCFD framework is not concerned with the final act of disclosure, but with the elements and indicators to disclose.

 The TCFD recommends that corporations consider the influence of climate change on their company operations, strategies, and financial planning.

-All organizations must begin working toward adopting these reforms far in advance of being entangled in the web of mandatory disclosures and reporting obligations.
+All organisations must begin working toward adopting these reforms far in advance of being entangled in the web of mandatory disclosures and reporting obligations.